wmjordan/Codist/README.md

 Programmers who do not like *ClearType* rendering, which made text blurry and colorful, may want to try _Force Grayscale Text Rendering_ options.

-From version 6.6 on, resource monitors can be used to monitorCPU, disk and memory usage via the status bar on Visual Studio.
+Resource monitors can be used to monitorCPU, disk and memory usage via the status bar on Visual Studio.
 Checking the *Monitor CPU*, *Monitor disk* or _Monitor memory_ check box enables the corresponding monitors.

 ![Resource Monitors](doc/resource-monitors.png)